Philippe Nadeau

 I earned my Bachelor degree from the École de Technologie Supérieure (ETS) in the Department of Systems Engineering.
 At ETS, I was enrolled in Automated Manufacturing Engineering, which focus on industrial robotics, mechatronics and control.
 I then joined the University of Toronto Institute for Aerospace Studies (UTIAS) where I am currently pursuing a PhD degree in robotics with the STARS Laboratory directed by Prof. Jonathan Kelly.

-You can retrieve my curriculum vitae here: http://philna.de/au/cven
+You can find my curriculum vitae here: http://philna.de/au/cven

 news